Understanding Employee Retention During a Modern Age of Contract Work and Job Hopping in Washington, DC

 If it seems like employee tenure is shrinking at a rapid rate, you’re not imagining things.
 Today, employees change jobs four or more times by the age of 32, with an average tenure of 2.8 years.
 This can present a problem for companies looking to stay competitive.
 Candidate searches are expensive and take a lot of time and turnover negatively impacts productivity and morale.
 If you hire marketers in DC, you need to understand employee retention during this modern age of job-hopping.

-Factors Influencing the Rise of Job Hopping
+Factors Influencing the Rise of Job-Hopping

-There are a few important factors driving the move away from lifetime job holding to continual job hopping:
+There are a few important factors driving the move away from lifetime job holding to continual job-hopping:

-- The rise of the gig economy: Technology innovations have given rise to on-demand jobs and apps are changing the way people think about earning and working.
+Technology innovations have given rise to on-demand jobs and apps are changing the way people think about earning and working.

-- Post-recession mindset: During the Great Recession, many marketers lost their jobs, and the new mindset is “no job is guaranteed,” so people are more likely to keep an eye out for opportunities to earn more and stay in control of their careers.
+During the Great Recession, many marketers lost their jobs, and the new mindset is “no job is guaranteed,” so people are more likely to keep an eye out for opportunities to earn more and stay in control of their careers.

-How Can You Retain Employees in the Face of Rampant Job Hopping?
+How Can You Retain Employees in the Face of Rampant Job-Hopping?

-Employee retention is a struggle for many modern companies given the current culture of job hopping.
+Employee retention is a struggle for many modern companies given the current culture of job-hopping.
 While no company can ever achieve 100 percent retention, there are things you can do to help retain great marketing talent:

-- Provide a clear path for advancement: Most people aren’t content in the same role forever.
+Most people aren’t content in the same role forever.
 Clear paths for advancement should be mapped out for both employees and candidates, and the company should support opportunities for development.

-- Offer new opportunities: Advancement isn’t just about promotions.
+Advancement isn’t just about promotions.
 Managers should give people the opportunity to work on different types of projects, take the lead on projects or cross-train in new areas.